Mozochi/medmcqa-llm-baseline/README.md

 Evaluation results are:
 1. Printed to the console when running `evaluate_pipeline.py`.
 2. Saved to `evaluation_results.csv` within the specified `--output-dir`.
-3. Viewable in the "Summary Results" tab of the Gradio UI (after loading).
+3. Viewable in the "Summary Results" tab of the Gradio UI (after loading). < br / >

 **Acknowledgements**